nst/UniBinary/README.md

     \u4E00+0xABC \u4E00+0xDEF        |          42     60     55     47
           墼           寯             |          q      8      3      v

-At the end of the file, if less than three bytes are available, UniBinary reads bytes one by one to yield Unicode characters in `U8`.
+If less than three bytes are available, UniBinary reads bytes one by one to yield Unicode characters in `U8`.

     A   B
     10101011